Code-Institute-Submissions/moscarellar-ci-5/README.md

 ## User authentication/authorisation & Navigation
 User authentication/authorisation & Navigation

-### Test cases
-- Verify that only authenticated users can access protected pages
-- Verify that unauthenticated users are redirected to the login page
-- Verify that user credentials are correctly validated

-### Testing actions
-- Attempt to access protected pages as an unauthenticated user
-- Attempt to access protected pages as an authenticated user with invalid credentials
-- Attempt to access protected pages as an authenticated user with valid credentials

 ### Expected results
 - Users with invalid credentials should be denied access
 - Users with valid credentials should be granted access

 ## Main Feed functionality
 Main Feed functionality

-### Test cases
-- Verify that posts are displayed in reverse chronological order
-- Verify that posts are displayed with the correct author and timestamp

-### Testing actions
-- Create multiple posts with different authors and timestamps
-- Verify that posts are displayed in the correct order

 ### Expected results
 - Posts should be displayed in reverse chronological order